 Following up absence – the school will follow up any absences to ascertain the reason, ensure proper safeguarding action is taken where necessary, identify whether the absence is approved or not and identify the correct attendance code to use.
 If a pupil is not registered and a reason for absence has not been provided the school will make every effort to contact you regarding your child’s absence.
 If we do not hear from you then safeguarding visits will be made to the home address and the police may be contacted to conduct a safe and well check on the school’s behalf.

 Leave of Absence in term time – headteachers may not grant any leave of absence to pupils during term time unless they consider there to be ‘exceptional circumstances’.
 The school considers each application for term-time absence individually, taking into account the specific facts, circumstances and relevant context behind the request.
 A leave of absence is granted entirely at the headteacher’s discretion.

-Leave of Absence Request form 2019 Parents are advised to apply for leave of absence before they confirm their holiday arrangements.
-The form should be sent to school marked for the attention of Miss Salisbury, Leave of Absence Request form.
+Application for Leave of Absence – September 2023 Parents are advised to apply for leave of absence before they confirm their holiday arrangements.
+The form should be sent to school marked for the attention of Mr Dathan, Leave of Absence Request form.